Live Sports Advertising: A Guide to Ads & Opportunities | Basis

 Which is not to say that brands can’t benefit from advertising against other sports content, such as highlights, clips, and replays (more on this in a bit!).
 Those often represent prime contextual advertising opportunities, whether via contextual partners like Comscore and DoubleVerify, or with specific publishers such as the AP, Gannett, or (of course) ESPN.

 Another key factor that’s fueling sports viewership?
-Gambling, which has gone from being largely prohibited under federal law (except in Nevada) before 2018 to being all over American sports coverage today.
-After the Supreme Court struck down the federal ban that year, individual states began legalizing sports betting, and total consumer spending on gambling has since skyrocketed—surpassing $100 billion for the first time in 2023, and expected to exceed $200 billion in 2027.
+Sports betting, which has gone from being largely prohibited under federal law (except in Nevada) before 2018 to being all over American sports coverage today.
+After the Supreme Court struck down the federal ban that year, individual states began legalizing it, and total consumer spending on sports betting has since skyrocketed—surpassing $100 billion for the first time in 2023, and expected to exceed $235 billion in 2028.

 This growing excitement around sports betting is delivering new, passionate audiences to live sports, with over a fifth of US adults reporting that they have personally engaged with sports betting within the last year.
 And if someone is spending money on the game, they’re a whole lot more likely to tune in, with 85% of sports bettors saying it makes them more interested in watching the games.